 As a philosophy of living, Kintsukuroi is similar to wabi-sabi, which is the embrace of the flawed and imperfect, in that it treats brokenness and the repair of brokenness as part of a history that should be cherished and celebrated as opposed to treating it as something that must be hidden, disguised, or denied.
 This is a philosophy that I whole heartedly have embraced as I’ve journeyed through the proverbial wilderness as a patient with multiple rare autoimmune conditions that have left my body broken and that necessitated the amputation of my left leg.
-I have seen so many wounded warriors and chronic illness patients put on a mask in an attempt to prove to themselves and the world that they are still whole and perfect, that they have not been broken, not realizing that part of their beauty and value, part of their wisdom and story, is in the brokenness they possess so long as they pick up the pieces and put themselves back together.
+I have seen so many people on my journey put on a mask in an attempt to prove to themselves and the world that they are still whole and perfect, that they have not been broken, not realizing that part of their beauty and value, part of their wisdom and story, is in the brokenness they possess so long as they pick up the pieces and put themselves back together.
 I have also seen countless men and women hold onto dead or dying relationships, relationships that in the least are unfulfilling and in the worst are riddled with toxicity and abuse, held back from stepping away for fear of appearing to have failed or for fear of people recognizing the brokenness therein.
-It’s something that has truly permeated our healthcare and our society as well that we feel insecure at the idea of imperfection and being seen for our flaws, which I believe has really contributed to the mental health crisis we see in society today.
+It’s something that has truly permeated our society that we feel insecure and shame at the idea of imperfection and being seen for our flaws and wounds, a fact I believe has contributed to the mental health crisis we see in society today.

 I tell the stories of my brokenness honestly and openly because I see the beauty in my life and in my journey.